pattharock/SELF_LEARNING_NOTES/Dogstagram/main.md

    - the actual value the component accepts & stores
    - a callback function to be called whenever the content of the TextInput is changed

-2. Create inputs for each of the following using the custom component you built in Step 1:
+2. Import the custome component in the `<App>` component, and create inputs for each of the following using the custom component you built in Step 1:
    - email
    - password
    - confirm password